rarcega/fitness/README.md

 Fitness
 =======

-A 5-day PPLUL split focused on strength and aesthetics.
+A 5-day PPLULRR split focused on strength and aesthetics.

 # Program